Hitman (franchise)

-Outside of the eight mainline releases, the Hitman franchise includes three spin-off games, two novels, and a comic book miniseries.
-Two live-action film adaptations, Hitman (2007) and Hitman: Agent 47 (2015), share no narrative connections with the games and have been negatively received.
+Mainline games in the Hitman series have been generally well-received, with most critics praising the take on stealth gameplay and freedom of approach.
+Outside of the eight mainline releases, the franchise includes three spin-off games, two novels, remastered and HD rereleases of games, and a comic book miniseries, and two film adaptations: Hitman (2007) and Hitman: Agent 47 (2015).